blablacar/istio-redirector/README.md

 The easiest way to run istio-redirector is on Docker.

-Either use [our Docker hub image](https://hub.docker.com/r/etifontaine/istio-redirector).
+Either use [our GitHub Packages image](https://github.com/blablacar/istio-redirector/pkgs/container/istio-redirector).
 Or build the image from the source with the provided Dockerfile.

 We also provide the Kubernetes manifests under `_infra` along with a HelmRelease.